-New Zealand Sign Language (NZSL) is one of the country’s three official languages, alongside English and Te Reo Māori.
+New Zealand Sign Language (NZSL) is one of the country’s official languages, alongside Te Reo Māori and English (de facto).
 While it’s mainly used by the Deaf and Hard of Hearing (DHH) community, it has a lot to offer hearing students and school communities as a whole.
-Cindy Cascalheira from Ko Taku Reo Deaf Education New Zealand explains how introducing NZSL in mainstream classrooms can make a big difference for everyone involved.
+Dr Denise Powell, Executive Principal from Ko Taku Reo Deaf Education New Zealand explains how introducing NZSL in mainstream classrooms can make a big difference for everyone involved.

 Creating Inclusive Schools With NZSL